Teach with Code.X

 About the Role

-Code.X volunteer instructors are undergraduates, graduate students, and recent alumni who teach computer science and human-centered design during an on-the-ground program in a host country.
+Code.X volunteer instructors are college/university students and working professionals who teach computer science, human-centered design or college preparation to high school students on-the-ground or remotely.
 Instructors bring out the potential in our students and serve as both teachers and role models.
 Instructors are critical in creating a supportive and long-lasting community between the instructors, students, TAs, and program staff.
-Instructors have the rare opportunity to experience their host country and its tech/educational landscape through the eyes of locals.
+In-person, instructors have the rare opportunity to experience their host country and its tech/educational landscape through the eyes of locals.

 Program Travel